cawaterdata/urban-water-reporting/scripts/reports_and_metrics_overview.md

     ## [145] "WDPercentTrees"                    "WDPercentNotCollected"
     ## [147] "WDComments"

+EAR collects montly and annual data.
 Demand metrics in the EAR report fall into the following categories:

 -   Multi-Family
 -   Single Family